mason-paul/Guernsey-project-1/README.md

 The website would have been too overly designed if a Guernsey photo was used as a back ground. but still wanted the user to see the beauty of the Island so each page had at least one photo of Guernsey.

+Each page layout should be the same as such I wanted to have the social networking at the bottom of each page.

 ##### The Index page.

 The index page was firstly designed with a photo with that local town with the unique buses with historical information about Guernsey with the Google maps at the bottom to allow users to know exactly  where the Island is.

 ##### The Activities page.